ninabarzh/ipa/content/en/docs/lab/cloud.md

 ### For Android (non-rooted)

-Non-rooted Android phones are limited in what can be monitored directly, but you can still extract useful information manually and upload it securely to your IPA-SIEM server.
+Non-rooted Android phones are limited in what can be monitored directly, but you can still extract useful information manually and upload it securely to your SIEM server.

 #### Option 1: Use ADB (Android Debug Bridge)